 ZYZZYVA was founded in 1985 in San Francisco with the goal of publishing a superb literary journal shining a spotlight on West Coast poets, writers, and artists from a wide range of backgrounds, many of whom were otherwise overlooked by established publications, and providing them with a much needed platform.

-Since then, the journal has evolved into a nationally distributed, widely acclaimed publication showcasing contributors from across the country and around the world, and ZYZZYVA’s impact extends far beyond the printed page.
+Since then, the organization has evolved: the journal is now a nationally distributed, widely acclaimed publication showcasing contributors from across the country and around the world, and ZYZZYVA’s impact extends far beyond the printed page.
 We host or participate in more than two dozen readings, panels, book festivals, and other events each year, and publish dozens of book reviews, author interviews, and original works of poetry and prose on our website annually.
 We also offer writing workshops, speak with college and graduate classes, and donate back issues to schools.
 In 2020, we marked 35 years of continuous publishing, celebrating more than three decades of enriching contemporary literature and supporting literary communities in the Bay Area and beyond.

 Work published in ZYZZYVA is frequently included in or otherwise acknowledged by the Best American Short Stories, Best American Essays, and Best American Non-required Reading anthologies, as well as by the Pushcart Prize and O. Henry Prize.
 In 2019 we received the Council of Literary Magazine and Press’s Firecracker Award for Best Magazine: General Excellence.
 And in 2021 a story published in ZYZZYVA received the AKO Caine Prize for African Writing.